 So have a growth mindset and in everything you experience, capture some lessons.
 The world is the biggest classroom and it has centuries old wisdom.

 1. How do you keep developing?

 2. How do you keep ahead of life changes, new career demands, impacts of digital trends and your context?

 The world, your life and people you interact with…are the biggest classroom filled with tonnes of wisdom.
 Tap into it.

 In closing: thank you once again for this honor.

 Remember these 5 key lessons:

-1. Know who you are to, it shapes your career and its important to live a Meaningful life.
+1. Know who you are, it shapes your life and career; and its important to live a Meaningful life.

-3. Know your Options ~ You have many pathways to follow, find them and decide.
+3. Know your Career Options ~ You have many career pathways to follow, find them and decide.

 4. Have a Plan and ACT…let it be your flexible guide.
 Be strategic!